- West Virginia

 When it comes to whitewater rafting, West Virginia has something for everyone.
 New to rafting or traveling with kids?
 Guides in the upper New River Canyon offer a gentle introduction.
 For seasoned adventurers, the lower New River offers a combination of pools and rapids, while the upper Gauley River’s Class V+ waters require physical strength and experience, with rapids ending in a 4-meter waterfall.

-Braving the Lost Paddle Rapid on a rafting trip down the Gauley River
+Braving the rapids on a rafting trip down the New River Gorge

 Paddling: Scenic Trails on the Water

 Even non-outdoorsy types can go from dry land to canoeing or kayaking with ease in no time.
 The Upper Cheat River Water Trail is a calm ride through the Allegheny Mountains, with historic sites and attractions along the way.
 At tranquil Summersville Lake, you can rent pontoon boats, stand-up paddleboards and kayaks for low-impact fun.

 Want to see the “Mountain State” covered in snow?
 Several major ski resorts cater to a wide range of experience levels and interests.
 Canaan Valley Resort has 47 trails to choose from; White Grass Ski Touring Center is excellent for cross-country skiing; and Snowshoe Mountain Resort has the most advanced trails in the region.

 Cross-country skiing in Canaan Valley